ianvasco/Lyrics/README.md

-# # Lyrics
+## Lyrics

 This project has the purpose to show a basic structure for a common React Native Application.
-It applies good practices as well as Unit test using Jest.
 It also makes use of React Hooks and the new version of React Navigation (v5).
 For persistency, Context API is being used over Redux, since it does not need any third party libraries and also makes it much simpler when using simple stores.

 ## Getting Started